terragrids/dapp/README.md

 ## Reach backend

-The source code for the Reach backend is located under `blockchain/`.
+The source code for the Reach backend is located under `blockchain/token-market` and .

 Make a copy of `.env.ref` in the root folder and rename it as `.env.local`.